tobymao/sqlglot/posts/onboarding.md

 ## Onboarding
 This document aims to familiarize the reader with SQLGlot's codebase & architecture.

-Generally, background knowledge about programming languages / compilers is required.
+Generally, some background knowledge about programming languages / compilers is required.
 A good starting point is [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom, which served as the foundation when SQLGlot was initially created.

 At a very high level, SQLGlot transpilation involves three modules:
 [Tokenizer](#tokenizer): converts raw code into a sequence of “tokens,” one for each word/symbol